 Chest Tightness and Pain

-Chest tightness is a typical asthma symptom, along with cough, wheeze, and chest tightness.
+Chest tightness is a typical asthma symptom, along with cough, wheeze, and shortness of breath.
 For the most part, chest tightness occurs along with other symptoms.
 However, a recent study suggested that chest tightness may be the only asthma symptom some patients experience.1

 What is it?